zoni/Pikachoun-Clothing-blogging-platform/README.md

 Running tests
 -------------

+This projects makes use of two seperate test suites.
+It uses serverspec to make assertions about the state of the machine and uses a *py.test* testsuite to do some higher-level integration testing.

-Serverspec tests may be run in order to ensure all components are correctly set-up.
-After provisioning, serverspec tests may be run by executing `bundle exec rake spec`.
+The serverspec tests may be run by executing `bundle exec rake spec`.
+The python *py.test* tests may be run by executing `py.test`.